Yamal helps Barcelona seal La Liga title at rivals Espanyol

 At least 14 individuals sustained injuries of varying severity when a female driver, encircled by Espanyol fans in front of their home ground, lost control of her car, causing panic and chaos.

-The woman was subsequently arrested and subjected to a breathalyser test by the Mossos d’Esquadra, Catalonia’s police force which is also known as also known as the Policia de la Generalitat de Catalunya.
+The woman was subsequently arrested and subjected to a breathalyser test by the Mossos d’Esquadra, Catalonia’s police force, which is also known as also known as the Policia de la Generalitat de Catalunya.

 The Emergency Medical Service responded promptly, deploying 10 ambulances to the scene.